Image

 • Desired self-image: You might unconsciously answer the questions in a way that aligns more with how you want to be perceived rather than how you actually are.
 For example, your answers might skew toward Te (extraverted thinking) because you wish you were more decisive, or you see decisive people as highly respectable, or you've worked really hard on developing decisiveness to overcome your natural deficiency there.

 • Age: When you're younger, it's natural to still be trying on different identities to see where you best fit in.
-Especially if you're not fully clear yet on your values and preferences, you might shy away from affirmatively answering Fi (introverted feeling) questions.
+For example, especially if you're not fully clear yet on your values and preferences, you might shy away from affirmatively answering Fi (introverted feeling) questions.
+Personally, it took me several years of investigating the 16 types (and myself) to realize my true type.

 • Depression, anxiety, and other mental health issues: These can have a huge variety of impacts on self-perception.
 For example, for years I thought I was an Introvert instead of an Extravert because I was depressed and socially anxious.
 Then, as I did a lot of personal growth work and found a community of people where I belonged, I realized I'm clearly an Extravert.